-Full disclosure: figuring out what to wear for Valentine’s Day is tough.
+Figuring out what to wear for Valentine’s Day can be challenging.

-Before you even can begin raiding your wardrobe for appropriate Valentine’s Day outfits, ask yourself the following questions.
+Before you even can begin raiding your wardrobe for potential Valentine’s Day outfits, ask yourself the following questions.

 Needless to say, all of these occasions call for very different outfits.
 A fancy frock wouldn’t work for go-karting just like jeans and a t-shirt might look a little out of place at a five-star hotel bar.